Skip to main content

 Having worked with Drupal for over 10 years, I am a serious fan of this CMS.
 It's unrivaled in flexibility and is supported by a open-source community full of eager mentors.

 However, as a designer, I have struggled with Drupal's lack of design system integration.
 Drupal wasn't structured to use existing design systems or to support the development of themes based on design system best practices.
-Now, to my great excitement, that has changed.
+Now, that has changed.

 Since late 2024, I've been on a deep-dive into the recently introduced tools and methods that will allow Drupal to utilize well-structured design systems and support the development of new, Drupal-native design system themes.
 I've built several themes which I used to test these tools and provide feedback to my community.
 This page is a living document for my notes and research projects.